Greg Ingman, DVM

 » E-Mail Cassna

-Cassna, and her 3 kids (ranging in ages 6 months to 17 years), share their home with 2 dogs and 2 cats: Mini Me, a 6 year old 3 lb.
-Chihuahua; Tessa, a 4 month old Golden Retriever/Boxer mix; Pitter Pat, a 9 year old "fluffy" lovable male; and Gizmo, the 9 year old ruler of the roost.
+Cassna, and her 3 kids (ranging in ages toddler to young adult), share their home with 2 dogs and 2 cats: Mini Me, a 3 lb.
+Chihuahua; Tessa, a Golden Retriever/Boxer mix; Pitter Pat, a "fluffy" lovable male; and Gizmo, the ruler of the roost.

 » E-Mail Ashley